Questions:

 AND, using the data file as shown above, the script will create a file named

-for the species (e.g. when searching for “rabbit” it would produce rabbit.txt
+for the species (e.g. when searching for “rabbit” it would produce rabbit.txt) that would contain:

 2013-11-05,22